cbos/application-observability-code-challenges/challenge-01/README.md

 > 🚨 **Challenge**:
 > - Run the sample application
 > - Run the tests to see what happens
-> - Try to find out what is happens, make a hypothesis❗
+> - Try to find out what happens, make a hypothesis❗
 > - **Improve the observability** of the application to **prove the hypothesis**
 > - Optional: fix the problem and **prove it with observability data that it is really fixed**
 > - Optional, but highly appreciated 🙏: Share your findings, insights you learned and potential solution, either as a ['discussion'](https://github.com/cbos/application-observability-code-challenges/discussions) or as a pull request

-In one or two weeks I will come up with a blogpost with insights, observability improvements and possible solutions.

 An online guided environment is available with KillerCode, see [https://killercoda.com/observability-code-challenges](https://goto.ceesbos.nl/aocckk)